Tocsiop/R8HEX/README.md

  - NOW CLICK ON NEW WEB SERVICE/SELECT FREE  TRIAL/GIVE ANY RANDOM NAME OF YOUR WEB SERVICE
 - NOW YOU WILL SEE HERE YOUR REPO WHICH YOU CREATED
 - CLCIK ON THAT IT WILL START DEPLOYING IGNORE IT AND COPY THE URL OF YOUR WEB SERVICE
-- NOW COMEBACK TO YOUR GITHUB REPO AND EDIT DATA.JSON
+- NOW COME TO YOUR GITHUB REPO AND EDIT DATA.JSON
-- ENTER YOUR BOT TOKEN,CHAT ID URL WHICH YOU COPIED FROM RENDER.COM
+- ENTER YOUR BOT TOKEN, AND CHAT ID URL WHICH YOU COPIED FROM RENDER.COM
 - SAVE DATA.JSON
-- GO BACK TO RENDER.COM AND OPEN YOUR PROJECT AND CLICK ON DEPLOY/THEN DEPLOY LATEST COMMITS
+- GO BACK TO RENDER.COM OPEN YOUR PROJECT AND CLICK ON DEPLOY/THEN DEPLOY THE LATEST COMMITS
-- IT WILL TAKE FEW SECONDS ONCE YOU WILL SEE IN TERMINAL THAT YOUR SERVICE IS LIVE
+- IT WILL TAKE A FEW SECONDS ONCE YOU SEE IN THE TERMINAL THAT YOUR SERVICE IS LIVE
-- NOW GO TO TELEGRAM BOT AND START THE BOT ENJOYYYYYY
+- NOW GO TO THE TELEGRAM BOT AND START THE BOT ENJOY
 ```

 ## Edit apk